steverafferty/leadconduit-integrations/index.md

 ## Managing Entity Records

-Integrations have corresponding records in the `entities` database collection.
+Recipient integrations (_not_ enhancements) require corresponding records in the `entities` database collection.
 Here's how to query, update, and create those.

 Some examples presume installation of [jq](https://stedolan.github.io/jq/).
 You'll also need your LeadConduit superuser API key.
 Use the browser dev-tools to find this (in Chrome, use the "Network" view, while logged in to LeadConduit in the appropriate environment; the `user` response JSON will include `api_key`).
 This is shown below as the environment variable `AP_API`; if you run `export AP_API=your_super_user_api_key` to set that, you'll be able to copy & paste these examples.